 Background: The relocated MP could be "somewhere" in the loopback path.
 There are thus two principal options in this use case (node Nk-1 or UEA).

-The option of node Nk-1 is actually out of scope of [IETF LOOPBACK], but principally feasible in network scenarios with interim H.248 IP-IP gateways (as above illustrated);
+The option of node Nk-1 is actually out of scope of [b-IETF RFC 6849], but principally feasible in network scenarios with interim H.248 IP-IP gateways (as above illustrated);

 The "node Nk-1" option provides following advantages: